Actindo-AG/Documentation/DataHub/UserInterface/02c_AttributeGroups.md

   Enter an attribute group key.
 The number of characters is limited to 190.

 - [CANCEL]
-  Click this button to cancel adding an attribute group, close the *Add element* window and return to the *Edit attribute groups* view.
+  Click this button to cancel adding an attribute group.
+The *Add element* window is closed.

 - [SAVE]
-  Click this button to add the new attribute group, close the *Add element* window and return to the *Edit attribute groups* view.
+  Click this button to add the new attribute group.
+The *Add element* window is closed.

   > [Info] You have to click the [SAVE] button in the *Edit attribute groups* view to save the added attribute group.
 Otherwise, all changes are rejected.

-### Edit group data
+### Edit attribute group data

 *DataHub > Settings > Tab ATTRIBUTE GROUPS > Button Edit > Hover over attribute group > Button Edit*

 ![Edit attribute group data](../../Assets/Screenshots/DataHub/Settings/AttributeGroups/EditAttributeGroupData.png "[Edit attribute group data]")

-> [Info] The *Edit group data* window for attribute groups and sub-groups is identical.
+> [Info] The *Edit attribute group data* window for attribute groups and sub-groups is identical.

 - Language
   Click the drop-down list and select the system language in which the *Name (Language)* and *Description (Language)* fields are displayed.
 By default, the following options are available:
   - **English (United States)**
   - **Deutsch (Deutschland)**

 - *Name (Language)*
   Click the field to edit the attribute group name in the selected language.